ThomasCaud/js-infrastructure-tests/README.md

+## Description
+The goal is to define a unit test infrastructure for electron-react-typescript app, with the least possible configuration (no babel either webpack, no transpilation, etc.).

 ## Commands
 ### Installation
 * `yarn install` after cloning the repo

 ### Launch the app
+* `yarn start` in order to launch the app
 * `yarn electron-start` or 'electron .' in order to launch the electron app

 ### Launch unit tests